 Positive results from bowel screening programs do not confirm the presence of bowel cancer but do indicate the presence of blood that may be invisible to the naked eye in your bowel movement.
 You should contact your GP immediately to discuss the result and obtain a referral for further investigation via colonoscopy within 30 days.

-Screening is recommended every 1-2 years from age 50.
+Screening is recommended at least every 2 years from age 50.

 Visit the BowelScreen Australia® website to locate your nearest participating pharmacy.